MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-table-shaping.md

 These functions shape a table by adjusting its columns:

-- Reduce a table that contains multiple columns down to a single column for use with single-column functions, such as **[Lower](function-lower-upper-proper.md)** or **[Abs](function-numericals.md)**.
+- Reduce a table that contains multiple columns down to a single column for use with single-column functions, such as **[Lower](function-lower-upper-proper.md)** or **[Sqrt](function-numericals.md)**.
 - Add a calculated column to a table (for example, a **Total Price** column that shows the results of multiplying **Quantity** by **Unit Price**).
 - Rename a column to something more meaningful, for display to users or for use in formulas.

 A table is a value in Power Apps, just like a string or a number.
 You can specify a table as an argument in a formula, and functions can return a table as a result.

 > [!NOTE]
 > The functions that this topic describes don't modify the original table.
 Instead, they take that table as an argument and return a new table with a transform applied.
-See [working with tables](/power-apps/maker/canvas-apps/working-with-tables) for more details.
+For more information, see [working with tables](/power-apps/maker/canvas-apps/working-with-tables).

 You can't modify the columns of a [data source](/power-apps/maker/canvas-apps/working-with-data-sources) by using these functions.
 You must modify the data at its source.
 You can add columns to a [collection](/power-apps/maker/canvas-apps/working-with-data-sources#collections) with the **[Collect](function-clear-collect-clearcollect.md)** function.
-See [working with data sources](/power-apps/maker/canvas-apps/working-with-data-sources) for more details.
+For more information, see [working with data sources](/power-apps/maker/canvas-apps/working-with-data-sources).

 ## Description